 In this article we will talk about the Bakeneko and its grown up and more powerful version, the Nekomata.
 Cats have always walked the fine thread between good and evil all over the world.
 This might be because their glowing eyes, nocturnal lifestyle and attitude have a flair of the supernatural.

 The origin story of the Bakeneko is a sad one in this youkai manual entry.
 According to old beliefs in ancient Japan a cat older than seven years would attempt to kill its owner.
 As cats became more and more domesticated the decision of how long a cat was allowed to live came along with the decision of a possible adoption.
-It is said that bakeneko are vengeful cats that came back from the dead, cursing their owner.
+Our youkai manual says that bakeneko are vengeful cats that came back from the dead, cursing their owner.

 Bakeneko looked like regular cats but had the ability to shapeshift into humans, dance and speak the common tongue.
 Their favorite food is poison and lamp oil.
 Drinking lamp oil might have seemed strange to the people at the time but you can’t blame the cat as the oil used for the lamps was fish oil.
 During the Edo period (1603 – 1886) people believed that cats with long tails could bewitch humans so they decided to crop them.
 According to the youkai manual, age is also important for a Bakeneko, the older the cat the more powerful it is.

-Also known as the “forked cat”, they are a variety of the Bakeneko and also go by the name “forked cat”.
+Next in our youkai manual is the Nekomata.
+Nekomata are a variety of the Bakeneko and also go by the name “forked cat”.
 However these critters far more powerful and evil.
 Once a Bakeneko gets an extremely long tail and reaches an old age the tail will split in two and a Nekomata is born.
 They start to walk on two legs and speak the human tongue.
 Even though they imitate humans, Nekomata feel superior in every way.
-They find great pleasure in tormenting humans and creating chaos wherever they go.
+In fact, they find great pleasure in tormenting humans and creating chaos wherever they go.
 Their powers include creating fire, controlling the dead and shape shifting.
 It’s quite a list, so you better watch out!

 The City Nekomata are evolved versions of domesticated cats.
 Because of this they have better knowledge of humans and know what tricks to use on them.
 For a long time some courtesans were believed to be Nekomata in disguise because of their bewitching looks.
 They used this beautiful human form to lure victims to their deaths.
-Today, in modern Japan, cat-like features are still associated with a mysterious type of beauty.
+Today, in modern Japan, cat-like features are still evoke a mysterious sense of beauty.

 The Mountain Nekomata first appeared during the Kamakura period (1185 – 1333), much earlier than their city counterparts.
 Nekomata were creatures that lived deep in the mountains and would feed on humans.
 They were described to be the size of a big dog with piercing eyes and long sharp claws.
 There is fossil evidence of a prehistoric form of tiger having lived in ancient Japan, so maybe the mountain Nekomata is not a creature of legend.